Friday, May 13, 2022

 [Table 2: Formula used in calculations: (Source per FTES) x (Ratio of FTES to FTEF (15.5)) = Per FTEF (Practice Revenue).
 Source: Snyder, et al., 2019, pg.386, 387, 394.]

 Because of the considerable liberty that a professional service model like PSA offers academics, there is no single formula that describes practice expenses.
-For instance, where teaching assistants are concerned, I don’t assign them work because, while I am happy to see students collect much needed money, I prefer to do the work myself.
+For instance, where teaching assistants are concerned, I don’t assign them work because, while I am happy to see students desperate for the money collect it, I prefer to do the work myself.
 Nevertheless, to make the case that PSA is financially viable, the following describes expenses for a solo practice situated in New York City, with office assistance and facilities, face-to-face teaching facilities, and a teaching/graduate assistant working 20 hours per week.

 Professional Academic Practice Expenses